+- Repeat steps 1-6 until the program is manually stopped.
 Name and save this method in the keypad so that it can be recalled when needed.
 This method only needs to be programmed once.
-Both methods must be set up such that no step shall execute until the user has pressed the black button on the black dispenser control device.
-For detailed instructions on programming, please consult the Gilson 402^{TM} Dilutor Dispenser User's Guide.

-- Recall the sample preparation methods created in step 7.
+For detailed instructions on programming, please consult Chapter 6 of the Hamilton Microlab 600 Advanced Manual. - Recall the sample preparation methods created in step 7.
 Using method A, follow the steps (including the 10 μL air uptake) to uptake 250 μL of deionized water into the probe and uptake 2250 μL of diluent from the reservoir.
 Dispense both into the "AQBLK" centrifuge tube.
-Repeat this for the "S0", "BldBlk", and unknown samples centrifuge tubes. - Vortex the base blood.
-Using method B, uptake 250 μL of base blood into the probe and 2250 μL of diluent from the reservoir.
+Repeat this for the "S0", "BldBlk", and unknown samples centrifuge tubes. - 9.
+Vortex the base blood.
+Using method B, uptake 250 μ L of base blood into the probe and 2250 μ L of diluent from the reservoir.
 Dispense both into the "S0" labeled centrifuge tube.
 Repeat this for the "BldBlk" centrifuge tubes.
 The final volume in each tube will be 5 mL. - 10.
 After each sample/diluent mix is transferred, wipe the dispensing tip with a clean Kim Wipe or rinse with deionized (DI) water to avoid sample to sample contamination. - 11.
 For the calibrators, use method B twice.
 Vortex each calibrator intermediate and the base blood before use for approximately three to five seconds.
-During the first cycle uptake 250 μL of base blood into the probe and 2250 μL of diluent from the reservoir.
-Dispense this into the centrifuge tubes labeled "S1", "S2", "S3", "S4", and "S5".
-During the second cycle uptake 250 μL of the respective intermediate mixed calibration solution into the probe and 2250 μL of diluent from the reservoir.
-Dispense this into the probe and 2250 μL of diluent from the reservoir.
-Dispense this into the probe and 2250 μL of diluent from the reservoir.
-Dispense this into the probe and 2250 μL of diluent from the reservoir.
+During the first cycle uptake 250 μ L of base blood into the probe and 2250 μ L of diluent from the reservoir.
+Dispense this into the centrifuge tubes labeled "S1", "S2", "S4", and "S5".
+During the second cycle uptake 250 μ L of the respective intermediate mixed calibration solution into the probe and 2250 μ L of diluent from the reservoir.
 Dispense this into the respective centrifuge tube.
 The final volume in each tube will be 5 mL. - 12.
 For unknown samples, use method B once.
 Vortex the unknown blood sample for approximately three to five seconds.
-Uptake 250 μL of the unknown sample and 2250 μL of diluent from the reservoir.
-Dispense this into the barcode-labeled tube that corresponds to the sample being prepared.

-- 13. After capping all 15 mL conical centrifuge tubes containing sample/diluent mix, vortex each tube for at least 3 to 5 seconds. - 14.
+Uptake 250 μ L of the unknown sample and 2250 μ L of diluent from the reservoir.
+Dispense this into the barcode-labeled tube that corresponds to the sample being prepared. - 13.
+After capping all 15 mL conical centrifuge tubes containing sample/diluent mix, vortex each tube for at least 3 to 5 seconds. - 14.
 After sample preparation is complete, use bleach solution or an equivalent disinfecting agent to clean up the laboratory prep areas used as well as any spills.